arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Building and Publishing a Node.js Web Site using WebMatrix 2 ###

-In this exercise you will learn how to build and publish Websites in Windows Azure with WebMatrix 2.
-You will use the new Node.js web site templates to create a simple Node.js web application and publish it to Windows Azure using WebMatrix publishing features.
+In this exercise you will learn how to build and publish Websites in Microsoft Azure with WebMatrix 2.
+You will use the new Node.js web site templates to create a simple Node.js web application and publish it to Microsoft Azure using WebMatrix publishing features.

 #### Task 1 - Creating a New Node.js Web Application in WebMatrix 2 ####

-1. Execute [Task 1 from Exercise 1](#Ex1Task1) to create a new Web Site (e.g. _web-matrix-test_) in the Windows Azure Management Portal.
+1. Execute [Task 1 from Exercise 1](#Ex1Task1) to create a new Web Site (e.g. _web-matrix-test_) in the Microsoft Azure Management Portal.

 1. Open **WebMatrix 2**.